Petitions

 How to lodge a petition

-When a petition is lodged
+When a completed petition is received

 When a decision is made